 A typical day at Mechinat Kol Ami begins early in the morning- either with a 'Madas' (work-out), or with 'Boker Tov', participant run activity to wake everyone up and begin the day in the right mindset.

 In classic Mechina fashion, all meals are cooked by the participants themselves based on a rotation; they plan everything from budgeting, rationing, cleaning.
 Many aspects of Mechina life are run by the participants, the staff serves merely as guides.

 The participants are divided amongst different Va'adot, or committees, with each being responsible for a different aspect the Mechina.
 Every day, the Va'adot have time to meet and work on their various projects.

 In addition to this time, days in the Mechina consist of many classes.
 Sometimes outside speakers or teachers are brought in, and sometimes classes are led by the counselors or participants themselves.
 Topics include philosophy, leadership, Jewish history, psychology, Israel Advocacy as well many others.

 Each week has a different theme and in addition to the core classes, additional activities and activities are added each week to tie in the week's theme.
-Twice a week there is community involvement time during which participants go out into their communities and do activities such as teaching English in local schools, cleaning up beaches, visiting nursing homes, and running activities for local children.
+Twice a week there is community involvement or volunteering time during which participants go out into their communities and do activities such as teaching English in local schools, cleaning up beaches, visiting nursing homes, and running activities for local children.

 There is also time throughout the days for participants to run their own activities, lead discussions, relax, and address issues within the Mechina.
 Days are extremely busy with few breaks and programming usually ends around 10 p.m.